We would all like to find balance in our lives—but what about finding balance of our bodies? These balance exercises for seniors can help.

-According to the Center for Disease Control and Prevention, millions of adults 65 years and older fall each year, and falls are the leading cause of both nonfatal and fatal injuries.
+According to the Centers for Disease Control and Prevention, millions of adults 65 years and older fall each year, and falls are the leading cause of both nonfatal and fatal injuries.
 With that in mind, it turns out that balance itself is at the core of staying fit and leading a happy, healthy life.

 Luckily, potentially life-changing falls are largely preventable with improved balance.
 Simply being on your feet and moving more often will help your balance improve, but these balance-focused exercises will give you the foundation you need to walk into the new year sure-footed and feeling great.